A

 Company Overview

-Market Position: Ameren Missouri is the largest electric utility in Missouri, serving 1.3 million electric customers and 0.1 million natural gas customers across a 24,000-square-mile area.
-Ameren Illinois serves 1.2 million electric customers and 0.8 million natural gas customers in a 43,700-square-mile area.
-The company operates an integrated transmission system and is a transmission-owning member of MISO.
-Its rate-regulated business model provides a stable earnings profile, with allowed returns on equity ranging from 8.72% to 10.48% for its various segments.
+Market Position: Ameren Corporation operates as the largest electric utility in Missouri through Ameren Missouri, serving 1.3 million electric and 0.1 million natural gas customers.
+Through Ameren Illinois, it serves 1.2 million electric and 0.8 million natural gas customers in central and southern Illinois.
+The company's integrated transmission system connects with 15 other balancing authority areas, and its subsidiaries are transmission-owning members of MISO.

 Recent Strategic Developments:

-• Significant Renewable and Natural Gas Investments: Ameren Missouri's 2025 Change to the 2023 Preferred Resource Plan (expected February 2025 filing) outlines substantial additions: 1,600 MWs natural gas-fired simple-cycle generation by 2030 (including 800-MW Castle Bluff Natural Gas Project), 2,100 MWs natural gas-fired combined-cycle generation by 2035, 3,200 MWs renewable generation by 2030 (including 900 MWs solar), 1,000 MWs battery storage by 2030, and 1,500 MWs nuclear generation by 2040.
+• Grid Modernization & Clean Energy Transition: Ameren Missouri's 2025 Change to the 2023 Preferred Resource Plan (PRP) outlines significant investments, including adding 1,600 MWs of natural gas-fired simple-cycle generation by 2030, 2,100 MWs of natural gas-fired combined-cycle generation by 2035, 3,200 MWs of renewable generation by 2030, 1,000 MWs of battery storage by 2030, and 1,500 MWs of nuclear generation by 2040.
+It also plans to retire all coal-fired energy centers by 2042.

 Financial Performance